 Ben Strickland's Interests & Activities:

 Ben Strickland's serves on the Maine Maritime Academy Alumni Association Board of Directors and enjoys Reading, Politics, History, and Travel.
-When he is not attempting to play golf and tennis, he often can be found pointificating about the Martime Industry, Coast Guard, Defense Policy, Surface Warfare, Naval Combat Systems, and Naval Strategy.
+When he is not attempting to play golf, he often can be found pontificating about the Maritime Industry, Foreign Affairs, and National Security Strategy.